-The spiritual disciplines include Bible memorization, prayer, fasting, corporate worship, journaling, giving, and acts of mercy.
+The spiritual disciplines include idea’s that will help you to quit this habit easily.
+Bible memorization, prayer, fasting, corporate worship, journaling, giving, and acts of mercy.
 These are simply the means by which godliness is facilitated; they are the means by which the Spirit of God trains us to be godly.
 Without these disciplines and without intentional pursuit, godliness will not happen.
 This is stunningly simple: without intentionally putting yourself into a position to receive transforming grace, you will not become godly.
 The devil, your flesh, and the system of the world all work against it.
 Godliness is unnatural and therefore requires intentionality.

 But this effort towards godliness leads to a double blessing.
 It affects life right now but it also has implications for the future.
 Sanctification is connected to glorification.
 1 Corinthians 15:25 puts it this way: “Every athlete exercises self-control in all things.
 They do it to receive a perishable wreath, but we an imperishable.”

 Michael Jordan shot hundreds of shots every day so he could win an NBA championship.
 You have something far more important to do than that.
 Would it be wise to get a couple of books so that we could train ourselves to worship God and spread the gospel?

 Training takes discipline.
 The root word of discipline is disciple.
 How can you share what you have learned about discipline with others?